 There are two parts to the habit building framework—the first section is a worksheet that is designed to help you lay the foundations for building good habits.
 There is also a section for you to write down all the reasons why building this habit is important to you.

 Not only does this highlight exactly how your new routine or ritual will add value to your life, it creates a very empowering source of motivation—which is particularly useful when you’ve detoured away from your intentions and want to get back on track.

-The habit tracker on the weekly spread also provides you with a visual reminder to follow through with your habit intentions, a visual display of your progress and an additional source of motivation.
+The habit tracker on the weekly spread also provides you with a visual reminder to follow through with your habit intentions.
+It also offers a visual display of your progress which can be a powerful source of motivation.
 Ticking off your habits is immensely satisfying and every single tick you achieve is visual proof that you can do this.

-More than a series of ticks, it also keeps you mindful of how you’re spending your day and once you’ve got a streak going, you won’t want to quit!
+More than a series of ticks, it also keeps you mindful of how you’re spending your day.
+Once you’ve got a streak going, you won’t want to quit!
 So many wins!